hkpeaks/peakrs/README.md

 ``pr.csv_vector, csv_meta = pr.get_csv_sample(file_path, 1000)``

-1000 represents number of sample row you want to get.
+1,000 represents number of sample row you want to get.
+The file can be split into 1,000 or more partitions to extract and validate the first row of each partition.
+In many cases, the entire process of this application runs instantly, regardless of whether the file size exceeds 10GB or contains billions of rows.

 It can verify whether a file is a comma-separated values (CSV) file and determine its delimiter other than comma.
 If the file passes validation, it can instantly preview a billion-row file.